Faculty Profile

 Projects:

 Dvonch is also a member of the 'Michigan Center for Lifestage Environmental Exposures and Disease', whose mission is to accelerate research that defines impacts of environmental exposures during vulnerable stages of life, and to promote translation of these findings to improve medical and public health interventions for the mitigation of chronic disease.
-As an center member, Dvonch actively contributes to the center's 'Community Engagement Core' to increase awareness and understanding of environmental health research, and to further scientific collaboration among University of Michigan environmental health researchers and the communities involved.
+As a center member, Dvonch actively contributes to the center's 'Community Engagement Core' to increase awareness and understanding of environmental health research, and to further scientific collaboration among University of Michigan environmental health researchers and the communities involved.

 Zhang X, Wu J, Smith LM, Li X, Yancey O, Franzblau A, Dvonch JT, Xi C, Neitzel RL.
 Monitoring SARS-CoV-2 in air and on surfaces and estimating infection risk in buildings and buses on a university campus.
 J. Expo.
 Sci.
 Environ.
 Epidemiol.
 32:751-758 (2022).